-Dao Strom is an artist who works with three “voices”—written, sung, visual—to explore hybridity and contemplate the intersection of personal and collective histories.Artist Bio
+Dao Strom is an artist whose work explores hybridity through melding disparate “voices”—written, sung, visual—to contemplate the intersection of personal and collective histories.Artist Bio

 Postwar Tablefruit is a multimedia literary project that explores the diasporic identity as an ethos and confluence, both, of place and (dis)placement.
 Drawing from her own experience as a “1.5 generation” diasporic Vietnamese refugee and immigrant child of a “postwar” era, Dao Strom uses the melding and juxtaposition of hybrid elements—poetry, music, fragmented images, video poetry, sung-poetry, image-text—to create a multifaceted, mytho-poetic experience that embodies the un-containability, mutability, deep mystery and fractures of the hybrid self.
 Postwar Tablefruit wrestles and reconstructs itself at the peripheries of language, seeking to transpose its own disconnected tongues across mediums.
 Hauntings and absence, memories and silence, the long reverberations of past violences and obscured histories and mythologies, are currents this project seeks to illuminate.
 Postwar Tablefruit will take shape as multimedia installations, performance, poetry, and as a beautiful, well-made art book laid out in an experiential way.